Skip to main content

 Overview

 The GRAYL GeoPress is the fastest and most complete portable water purifier you can buy.
 Fill the outer bottle with contaminated water, insert the inner press, and push down — 8 seconds later you have 24 ounces of water that is free of viruses, bacteria, protozoa, chemicals, heavy metals, and microplastics.
 No other portable device delivers this breadth of protection with this speed and simplicity.
-At $89.95, it costs more than twice the price of a Sawyer Squeeze, but it does something no hollow fiber filter can: it removes viruses.
+At its premium price point, it costs more than twice the price of a Sawyer Squeeze, but it does something no hollow fiber filter can: it removes viruses.
 For international travelers, disaster responders, and anyone dealing with potentially sewage-contaminated water, that capability is not optional — it is essential.

 The GeoPress uses a three-stage purification system that is fundamentally different from the hollow fiber membrane technology in Sawyer and LifeStraw products.
 The first stage is electroadsorptive media, which uses positively charged materials to attract and trap negatively charged pathogens — including viruses as small as 0.02 microns that pass through conventional 0.1-micron filters.
 The second stage is activated carbon, which adsorbs dissolved chemicals, pesticides, chlorine, and heavy metals.
 The third stage is ion exchange, which further removes dissolved metals and improves taste.
 This triple-action approach is what earns the GeoPress its "purifier" classification rather than just "filter."